 Just a few minutes north of our ranch, the headwaters of the Mohaka River drains the Kaimanawa and Kaweka forests flowing south-east before merging the Pacific Ocean in the Northern Hawke’s Bay region.
 A diverse range of trout angling opportunities are available on the Mohaka.
 The river holds a good population of quality healthy rainbow and brown trout with many of trophy size.
-Trout vary in size with an average of 1.5 kg (3 ½ lbs) with larger fish tipping the scales at over 4 kg (9lbs).
+Trout vary in size with an average of 1.5 kg (3 ½ lbs).
+On the other hand, larger fish tip the scales at over 4 kg (9lbs)!

 The Mohaka River drains a considerable area of land.
-The upper reaches and its many tributaries flow through around 20 km of remote native bush, providing top-quality wilderness fishing for a good population of large, mostly brown trout.
+The upper reaches and its many tributaries flow through around 20 km of remote native bush.
+This provides top-quality wilderness fishing for a good population of large, mostly brown trout.
 The Mohaka River is suitable for all types of fishing.
-The most popular and productive method is using a nymph although there is plenty of opportunity for the wet fly fisherman and those wishing to pursue trout with a dry fly.
+The most popular and productive method is using a nymph.
+Although, there’s plenty of opportunity for the wet fly fisherman and those wishing to pursue trout with a dry fly.

 There is also excellent spinner fishing opportunities throughout the length of this river.
-For serious anglers wishing to venture further afield, other celebrated rivers for fishing within the region include the Tutaekuri, Ngaruroro, Waipawa and the Tukituki.
+For serious anglers wishing to venture further afield, there are other celebrated rivers for fishing within the region.
+These include the Tutaekuri, Ngaruroro, Waipawa, and the Tukituki.